jylisadoney/intro-excel/5-create.md

 After these two small changes, our chart looks so much better!

+## Describe the data
-Another important piece of visualizations is adding text that describes the data.
+Another important part of creating visualizations is to add text that describes the data.

-## Add a chart title
+### Add a chart title

-To add a chart title:
 * Click on the chart
 * Navigate to the `Design` tab
 * Click on `Chart Title`
-* Type a title that describes this data
+* Type a title that describes the data
   * Maybe something like `Employee Sales by Quarter`

-## Add titles to our axes

-To add a title to our horizontal axis (x-axis):
+### Add a title to the horizontal axis (x-axis)
 * Click on the chart
 * Navigate to the `Design` tab
 * Click on `Add Chart Element`
 * Hover over `Axis Titles`
-* Click on `Horizontal Axis`
+* Click on `Primary Horizontal`

 We now have a text box that we can use to describe this axis.

 To edit the text:
 * Click on the chart
-* Navigate to the `Design` tab
-* Click on `Horizontal Axis`
+* Click on the `blank text box`
-* Type a word or phrase that describes this axis
+* * Type a word or phrase that describes this axis
   * Maybe something like `Employee Names`

+You can use the same steps to add a title to the `Primary Vertical axis`.

 ## Position the chart legend

-To position our chart legend from the default location:
 * Click on the chart
 * Navigate to the `Design` tab
 * Click on `Add Chart Element`